samagra-comms/docker-deploy/readme.md

         VALUES ('SamagraODKAgg', array['ODK'], '{}', 'bbf56981-b8c9-40e9-8067-468c2c753659', '94b7c56a-6537-49e3-88e5-4ea548b2f075');
         ```

-3. Now we can start Sent/Receive messages from uci web channel [link](http://localhost:9098/).
+3. Now we can start Sent/Receive messages using uci web channel http://localhost:9098/ but first you should [create a bot](#setting-up-your-first-bot) for conversation after that you will send starting message.

-4. You can start using FusionAuth Console using [link](http://localhost:9011/) and create an Account, for managing users and what resources they are authorized to access.
+4. You can start using FusionAuth Console using http://localhost:9011/ and create an Account, for managing users and what resources they are authorized to access.

 5. For managing all the assesment data go on URL : http://localhost:15002/ and track all the tables and relation using [token](https://github.com/samagra-comms/docker-deploy/blob/main/docker-compose.yml#L363).